Gender Neutral Interview Attire and Business Clothing

-Whether you’re a woman who steers clear of overtly feminine apparel, a man who prefers a more gender-neutral look, or a non-gender-conforming or transgender person, you’ll be able to dress for success without a problem.
+Regardless of your gender identity, gender-neutral clothing is appropriate for anyone to wear.
+Whether you are a woman who steers clear of overtly feminine apparel, a man who prefers a more gender-neutral look, or a non-gender-conforming or transgender person, you’ll be able to dress for success without a problem.

-- Clothes should not be too large or small, tight or baggy.
-(Suggestions for androgynous business clothing sources are below, but also consider visiting a tailor if necessary.)
+- Clothes should not be too large, small, tight, or baggy.
+Suggestions for androgynous business clothing sources are below, but also consider visiting a tailor if necessary.

 - As well as fitting properly, clothing should be clean and wrinkle-free.